The special Aronszajn tree property at $\aleph_2$ and $GCH$: Completing the proof of Theorem

 \section{Completing the proof of Theorem \ref{main theorem}}

 In this final section we conclude the proof of Theorem \ref{main theorem}.
 By Lemma \ref{countable closure}, $\MQB_{\kappa^{+}}$ does not add new $\o$-sequences of ordinals and hence it preserves $\CH$.
 We will start this section by proving that $\MQB_{\k^{+}}$ also preserves $2^{\al_1}=\al_2$.
+Of course, the reason we have incorporated edges in our construction is precisely to make this proof work.

 \begin{lemma} $\Vdash_{\MQB_{\kappa^{+}}} 2^{\aleph_1}=\kappa$ \end{lemma}

 \begin{proof} Suppose, towards a contradiction, that there is a condition $q \in \MQB_{\kappa^{+}}$ and a sequence $(\lusim{r}_i)_{i < \kappa^+}$ of $\MQB_{\kappa^{+}}$-names for subsets of $\omega_1$ such that